Schaefer's theorem for graphs: Algorithms

 Note that $\inj(\Gamma)$ also contains the injectivizations of relations that are defined by atomic formulas in which one variable might appear several times.
 In particular, the injectivization of an atomic formula $\phi$ might have smaller arity than the relation symbol that appears in $\phi$.
+For example, when $R$ is ternary, then the atomic formula $R(x,x,y)$ defines a binary relation.

 To state the reduction to the CSP of an injectivization, we also need the following operations on instances of $\CSP(\Gamma)$.

 \begin{definition} Let $\Gamma$ be a structure in a finite language, $\Delta$ be the injectivization of $\Gamma$, and $\Phi$ be an instance of $\Csp(\Gamma)$.
 Then the \emph{injectivization of $\Phi$}, denoted by $\inj(\Phi)$, is the instance $\Psi$ of $\Csp(\Delta)$ obtained from $\Phi$ by replacing each conjunct $\phi(x_1,\dots,x_n)$ of $\Phi$ by $R^{inj}_\phi(x_1,\ldots,x_n)$. \end{definition}